The Royal Court

 In a criminal case, if someone is found guilty, or pleads guilty, the Jurats decide what the sentence should be, assisted by the Judge and established sentencing guidelines.

 Being elected as a Jurat is a significant honour.
-The decision about who should be made a Jurat is taken by the States of Election which is made up of States members, Jurats, the two Law Officers (HM Procureur and HM Comptroller), Douzaine representatives and the Rectors.
+The decision about who should be made a Jurat is taken by the States of Election which is made up of the Bailiff, the 16 Jurats, the 10 Rectors, the two Law Officers (HM Procureur and HM Comptroller), 38 Deputies and 34 Douzaine representatives.
 There are two elections a year, on average, but that depends on the number of retiring Jurats.

 When a Jurat retires and creates a vacancy, a Billet announcing the date of the election is sent to all members of the States of Election and published on the States website.
 An announcement is also placed in La Gazette Officielle.